"""Contains the core functions to parse tables from PDFs."""

 self.y0 = textline.y0

-# a textedge is valid only if it extends uninterrupted
+# A textedge is valid once it extends uninterrupted over the

 self.is_valid = True